Our use of cookies

 Member fund

 Member grant funds have been a key part of supporting Staffordshire's communities, as a way of investing so that people can help each other in the places where they live.
-Through the Covid-19 pandemic, the councillors' fund was used to support support groups and community organisations across Staffordshire.
+County councillors' have funding available to support a range of community activities through the community fund which community groups can apply for.

 What support can I expect?